wesabe/robot-army/README.markdown

 Known Issues
 ------------

-  * Code executed in `remote` has no access to instance variables, globals, or methods on `self`
+  * Code executed in `remote` has no access to instance variables or globals
   * Probably doesn't work with Windows
   * Assumes it will need the sudo password when calling `sudo`
   * Uses the same `sudo` password everywhere